YuntianLan/CS4300_Flask_template/data/Movie Review/README.txt

 "Unsup" (unsupervised) category automatically yields a score of 0 because label is not given.

 intersected_script_reviews.csv
-reviews for movies found in the Cornell movie dataset.
+reviews for characters in movies found in the Cornell movie dataset.

 intersected_script_reviews_other_franchises.csv
-reviews for movies for the other 4 franchises.
+reviews for characters in movies for the other 4 franchises.